MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/client-advanced-settings.md

 - [New-Label](/powershell/module/exchange/new-label) or [Set-Label](/powershell/module/exchange/set-label)
 - [New-LabelPolicy](/powershell/module/exchange/new-labelpolicy) or [Set-LabelPolicy](/powershell/module/exchange/set-labelpolicy)

-The advanced settings that are supported by sensitivity labels that are built into Microsoft 365 apps and services are included on the cmdlet page itself.
+The advanced settings that are supported by sensitivity labels built into Microsoft 365 apps and services are included on the cmdlet page itself.
 You might also find useful [PowerShell tips for specifying the advanced settings](/purview/create-sensitivity-labels#powershell-tips-for-specifying-the-advanced-settings).

 |Advanced settings for labels|Description|